ViscousTests/website/content/docs/health-and-longevity/food.md

    of criticism, although of course it might still be wrong.
  - 🧠 = This is a personal observation I've made about myself.

+TODO move these emojis to a more central location so I can use them in other writings.

 ### Meat (non-fish)

 I try to avoid eating meat.
 There are a bunch of weak reasons for this: